For Everyone’s Sake

 Wakes present dangers to lake users and can damage property.
-Therefore, it is especially important that boaters be aware of their wakes and how it impacts the shorelines, property, and other people.
+Therefore, it is especially important that boaters are aware of their wake and how it impacts shorelines, property, and other people.
 We are joining the MN DNR’s efforts to bring statewide awareness to and reduce the potential negative impacts of wakes.
 The following information will help you Own Your Wake and be a responsible boater.
 Have a safe and fun lake experience.

 The Law & Regulations

 Under Minnesota law, the damage your wake causes is treated the same as damage caused by an actual collision.
 You may also be held accountable for injuries due to your wake.

 Slow/No Wake Zones

 On Lake Minnetonka, the following Slow/No Wake Zones are established at all times:

 - 150 feet from shore, a dock structure (except towed from), bathing area, swimmer, scuba diver’s flag, anchored watercraft, or other structure

 - 300 feet for a Personal Watercraft (PWC) from shore, a dock structure (except towed from), bathing area, swimmer, scuba diver’s flag, anchored watercraft, or other structure

 - For boats that create large wakes, more distance may be needed.
 If your wake hits the shoreline, structure, or another watercraft, go farther away or reduce your wake.